Equivariant non-archimedean Arakelov theory of toric varieties: Introduction

 \subsection{Outline of the paper}

-In Section~\ref{sec:toric-schemes} we briefly recall the combinatorial characterization of toric schemes over a discrete valuation ring (DVR) in terms of SCR polyhedral complexes.
+In Section~\ref{sec:toric-schemes} we briefly recall the combinatorial characterization of toric schemes over a discrete valuation ring (DVR) in terms of strongly convex convex rational (SCR) polyhedral complexes.
 In Section~\ref{sec:eq-chow} we consider the equivariant Chow homology group and the equivariant operational Chow cohomology ring of a $\T_S$-scheme $\X$.
-We show that Poincaré duality holds for a toric scheme and that its equivariant operational Chow cohomology ring is isomorphic to the ring of piecewise polynomail functions on the cone over the polyhadral complex defining the toric scheme (Theorem~\ref{th:intro1}).
+We show that Poincaré duality holds for a toric scheme and that its equivariant operational Chow cohomology ring is isomorphic to the ring of piecewise polynomail functions on the cone over the polyhedral complex defining the toric scheme (Theorem~\ref{th:intro1}).
 In Section~\ref{sec:special} we give combinatorial descriptions of the equivariant Chow homology group and of the equivariant operational Chow cohomology ring of the special fiber of a toric scheme.
 For this we show that these groups can be computed in terms of equivariant Chow groups of smooth toric varieties over a field via an exact sequence.
 In particular, we show that the equivariant Chow cohomology ring of the special fiber can be identified with a ring of affine piecewise polynomial functions (Theorem~\ref{th:intro2}).

 Section~\ref{sec:currents} contains the main definitions of this paper, namely the equivariant forms and currents on a toric variety defined over a discretely valued field.
 We start by describing combinatorially the map $\iota^*\iota_*$ mentioned before.
 Then we define the equivariant forms and currents as limits of equivariant Chow groups of special fibers and characterize these combinatorially (Proposition~\ref{prop:intro3}).
-We also define an equivariant Green currents associated to an invariant cycle.
+We also define an equivariant Green currents associated to an equivariant cycle.

 In Section~\ref{sec:equi-arith-chow} we define the equivariant arithmetic Chow group of a toric variety over a discretely valued field and an extended version thereof.
-We show that these can be identified with direct and inverse limits of equivariant Chow groups of toric models, respectively (Theorems~\ref{th:intro5} and \ref{th:intro6}).
+We show that these can be identified with direct and inverse limits of equivariant Chow groups of toric models in Theorems~\ref{th:intro5} and \ref{th:intro6}), respectively.